4ahmnm2021-G3-G4/01-maze-audiocode-HATZ01/README.md

 ### Project description:
 Explore sound in its basics in virtual reality (VR).
-The game is based on the idea of the Easter egg hunt.
+The game is based on the idea of the Easter egg hunt, but with a twist of "Alice in Wonderland".
 The player has to look for flowers in the maze, collect three of them and put each of them in a vase.
 After every vase is filled the player can collect an egg, which is the key to open the door at the end.

 ### Development platform:
 OS: MacOS BigSur 11, Game Engine: Unity 2019.1.14f1, Visual Studio Code 1.4, Steam,